dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_xADDomainController/README.md

 # Description

-The xADDomainController DSC resource will install and configure domain controllers in Active Directory.Installation of Read Only domain controllers is also supported.
+The xADDomainController DSC resource will install and configure domain controllers in Active Directory.
+Installation of Read-Only Domain Controllers (RODC) is also supported.

 >**Note:** If the account used for the parameter `DomainAdministratorCredential`
 >cannot connect to another domain controller, for example using a credential